luyadev/luya.io/docs/guide/app/security.md

 ## Email verification

-With enabling of <class name="luya\admin\Module" prop="emailVerification" /> the user can not change its e-mail until the verification code (which has been sent to the current email) has been entered.
+With enabling of <class name="luya\admin\Module" prop="emailVerification" /> the user can not change their email until the verification code (which has been sent to the current email) has been entered.
 This makes it harder to overtake the current account and also not to lock yourself out by entering a wrong email.

 ```php
 'admin' => [